Antepavilion 2018 success

 Date: 25 April 2018

-Thomas Randall-Page, an alumnus of the Professional Diploma in Architecture (RIBA II) course at The Cass, and his partner Benedetta Rogers have won the £25,000 Architecture Foundation (AF) Antepavilion competition with a design for a floating inflatable performance venue.
+Thomas Randall-Page, an alumnus of the Professional Diploma in Architecture (now Architecture RIBA 2 MArch) course at The Cass, and his partner Benedetta Rogers have won the £25,000 Architecture Foundation (AF) Antepavilion competition with a design for a floating inflatable performance venue.

 Their 2018 Antepavilion, which will travel London’s waterways during the summer, is conceived as a two-level inflatable space with a high-pressure supporting structure and low-pressure canopy resting on a historic steel barge named Ouse.
 The design, which will be realised with the help of structural engineers, AKTii, allows the barge to deflate in order to fit through the many low bridges and tunnels which line London’s canal network then re-inflate creating a pop-up performance space.